Auckland has lots of education options to choose from, for all ages.

 Looking for general education information?

-There are pre-school, primary and secondary schools in or near every suburb, two major universities, two highly regarded Institutes of Technology, and many specialist education providers.
+There are pre-school, primary and secondary schools in or near every suburb in Auckland, two major universities, two highly regarded Institutes of Technology, and many specialist education providers.

 Early childhood education